Best Feng Shui for Bedroom: Your Step-by-Step Guide

 4. Place a solid headboard behind your bed.
 A headboard represents support and stability in Feng Shui.
 The best is made of wood, metal, fabric, or leather.
 Avoid headboards with bars, slats, holes, or gaps if possible.

 5. Finally, ensure a solid wall behind your bed.
-The solid wall provides additional protection and security in Feng Shui.
-It also blocks any negative energy that may come from outside.
-It is best to avoid placing windows, doors, mirrors, or open shelves behind your bed.
+In Feng Shui, a solid wall provides additional protection and security and blocks any negative energy that may come from outside.
+Avoid placing windows, doors, mirrors, or open shelves behind your bed.

 If you’re not able to place your bed in the commanding position, here’s what you can do: